Enabling Approximate Joint Sampling in Diffusion LMs: Additional Experimental Details

 \subsection{Sampling Parameters}

 For downstream evaluation, we take parameters from the official Dream repository\footnote{\url{https://github.com/DreamLM/Dream}}

-\paragraph{Dream-7B-Base} For NLL and MAUVE evaluation we use temperature in \{1.0, 0.6\} and topp of 1.0 with generation length of 128.
+\paragraph{Pretrained-only (Dream-Base/Llada-Base)} For NLL and MAUVE evaluation we use temperature in \{1.0, 0.6\} and topp of 1.0 with generation length of 128.
 We summarize them here for completeness.
 For GSM8K evaluation we use temperature of 0.0 and 256 generation length with 8 shot examples in context.
 For MBPP we use 0.2 temperature, topp of 1.0 with generation length of 512 and num few shot of 3 examples.

 \paragraph{Dream-7B-Instruct} For GSM8K we use 0.1 temperature, 0.9 topp, and generation length of 256.
 Also we use the chat template for evaluation.
 For Minerva-math we use 4 few shot, 512 generation length and 0.1 temperature and 0.9 topp.
 Our evaluation code for Minerva relies on an older version from lm-evaluation-harness that doesn't utilize ``math\_verify" and hence the numbers might be under-reported here.